-ADVANCE Ministry Preparation provides quality, Bible-based ministry training, usually at the post-high school level, in a geographically convenient and contextualized setting through ministry centers and online in the West and around the United States and its territories.
-Each center is established under the oversight of the Gateway ADVANCE National Office and in partnership with a Southern Baptist church, association, state conventions, and ethnic fellowships in the development and implementation of the training.
-Through the work of ADVANCE, the Seminary offers 17 certificate programs, 15 diploma programs, and 13 leadership diploma programs.
+ADVANCE Ministry Preparation provides quality, Bible-based ministry training, usually at the post-high school level, in a geographically convenient and contextualized setting through ministry centers and online.
+Each center is established under the oversight of the Gateway ADVANCE National Office and in partnership with a church, association, state convention, and/or ethnic fellowship in the development and implementation of the training.
+Through the work of ADVANCE, the Seminary offers seventeen (17) certificate programs, fifteen (15) diploma programs, and thirteen (13) leadership diploma programs.
 Equipping leaders for discipleship and ministry is at the heart of ADVANCE training.